George

 Benjamin

-Cavanaugh became the Department's first Foreman on June 3, 1873, the
+Cavanaugh became the Department's first Foreman on June 3,

 day